-Appendix D - Information for Employees Voluntarily Using Respirators (Mandatory)
+Appendix D to OAR 437-004-1041 - Information for Employees Voluntarily Using Respirators (Mandatory)

 Respirators are an effective method of protection against designated hazards when properly selected and worn.
-OR-OSHA encourages respirator use, even when exposures are below the exposure limit, to provide an additional level of comfort and protection for workers.
+Oregon OSHA encourages respirator use, even when exposures are below the exposure limit, to provide an additional level of comfort and protection for workers.
 However, if you improperly use a respirator or do not keep it clean, the respirator itself can become a hazard.
-Sometimes, workers may wear respirators to avoid exposures to hazards, even if the amount of hazardous substance does not exceed the limits set by OR-OSHA standards.
+Sometimes, workers may wear respirators to avoid exposures to hazards, even if the amount of hazardous substance does not exceed the limits set by Oregon OSHA standards.
 If your employer provides respirators for your voluntary use, of if you provide your own respirator, you need to take certain precautions to be sure that the respirator itself does not present a hazard.